Setting the Stage: The Late Bronze Age Collapse

 Material Culture and Economic Life

 After an initial period of relative isolation, archaeological evidence from coastal sites like Kommos and major centers like Knossos reveals the re-establishment of maritime trade from the 10th century BCE onwards.
 These renewed contacts were overwhelmingly directed toward the Eastern Mediterranean, forging strong links with Cyprus, the Levant (particularly the Phoenician cities), and Egypt.
-This influx of eastern goods, technologies, and artistic motifs initiated an “Orientalizing” phase in Cretan culture.
-This phenomenon occurred earlier and was more pronounced on Crete than on the Greek mainland, a direct result of the island’s geography and long-standing connections with the Near East.
-These eastern influences would become a defining characteristic of the island’s artistic and cultural renaissance in the subsequent Archaic period.
+This influx of eastern goods, technologies, and artistic motifs initiated the Orientalizing period (c.
+700–600 BCE).
+This vibrant phase, often considered the Early Archaic period, occurred earlier and was more pronounced on Crete than on the Greek mainland.
+It serves as the creative bridge between the Geometric era and the cultural renaissance of the subsequent Archaic period, which saw the full formation of the Cretan city-states.